Nabute/django-lisan/README.md

-Here's the updated README with a more detailed example, incorporating how you've used `Lisan` in your project:

----

 # Django Lisan

 **Django Lisan** is a Django package that simplifies the process of adding translation support to model fields in Django projects.
-With `Lisan`, you can easily manage multilingual content within your Django models and admin interface.
+With `Lisan`, you can easily manage multilingual content within your Django models, API, and admin interface.

 ## Features